gradgrind/FEdAp/docs/lesson_placement.md

 ## Modelling the timetable

 The timetable is based on a grid of slots (days * slots-per-day).
-To handle the resources, each resource has such a grid.
+There is such a grid for each resource.
 The entries are the indexes of the activities to which the resource is assigned at the respective times.
 Activity indexes start at 1, leaving index 0 free to be used for "no activity".
 There is also a special activity index (-1) indicating that the resource is blocked (not available) at this time.

 Each activity is to be assigned to one of the time slots (or consecutive slots if the activity has a duration greater than 1).
 To record the assignments there is an array in which each activity has an entry, its slot index.
 Slot indexes start at 0 (indicating the first time slot on the first day).
 Currently unplaced activities would have a special slot index (-1).